meken/cloud-hackathons/hacks/adk-intro/README.md

 We have built and referenced our own tool in the second challenge, but what about using tools developed by others?
 This is where the Model Context Protocol (MCP) plays a role; it offers a standardized method for agents to comprehend and engage with the functionalities of external tools and services developed by others.
 This is vital as it empowers agents to expand their capabilities by using other pre-packaged tools.

+There's a plentitude of various MCP Tool providers (for example see this [list](https://mcpservers.org/)), which can run locally as well as remotely.
+For this challenge we'll use a sample tool that we have developed for this hack using [FastMCP](https://gofastmcp.com/getting-started/welcome) library and running on [Cloud Run](https://cloud.google.com/run/docs/host-mcp-servers).

 ### Description

 We have already provided an `mcp-server` on Cloud Run.
 It's basically responsible to do a semantic search to match which hero should be assigned given the threat type.

 Create a new agent `hero_matcher_agent`, configure it to use the tool from that server, passing the `available_agents` and `threat_type` as arguments.
 Update the `dispatcher_agent` to call this agent as the last one in the sequence.

+> [!NOTE]
+> In this challenge we're using a tool to do basic semantic search, but keep in mind that these can also be used to execute actions, creating tickets, updating databases, sending communication etc.

 ### Success Criteria